Welcome to the Indiana State Museum and Historic Sites

 • Amber Finley

-Amber is the 2023 President of the Marion County Bar Association, and the 2023 President-elect of the Junior League of Indianapolis (she will serve as President in 2024).
-She also serves as a board member on the Indiana State Psychology Board, Indiana State Museum Board, Indiana University – Robert H. McKinney School of Law Board of Visitors, and the Indianapolis Bar Foundation Board.
+Amber serves as the 2024 President of the Junior League of Indianapolis and was the 2023 President of the Marion County Bar Association.
+In addition to her service on the Indiana State Museum and Historic Sites Board, Amber also serves as a board member on the Indiana State Psychology Board, Indiana University – Robert H. McKinney School of Law Board of Visitors, and the Indianapolis Bar Foundation Board.

 • David Go